How to increase VO2max to improve your Triathlon Performance

 The other method of developing VO2max is to use intervals of high-intensity work at or close to VO2max.
 Typically we want to get as much time as possible in a session close to VO2max.
 These relatively short duration intervals use a high-intensity target to stimulate a rapid heart rate response, improving stroke volume and the mitochondrial function (efficiency) within the muscle cells.
 This intensity is close to the athlete's Power at VO2max (or Velocity at VO2max) but should not exceed this significantly.
 Performing these reps too hard will not produce the desired response and will reduce the amount of time you can hold VO2max for.

 - Micro Burst

 Typically we would aim to include 2 - 3 sessions of this a week for a triathlete across running and cycling.
 For a runner or cyclist, we would normally only include a maximum of two sessions per week.
 For more on how to plan the periodisation check out our Triathlon Perdiosation articles.

 |Low||High||Duration||Work to Rest|

 Ideally, you want to achieve 20 - 30min duration at this intensity.

-A key point with these intervals is to optimise the duration for your characteristics.
-Some athletes with very large anaerobic capacity (Functional Reserve Capacity (FRC)) can perform very long intervals at this intensity, athletes with smaller FRC cannot.
+A key point with these intervals is to optimise the duration for your own characteristics.
+Some athletes with substantial anaerobic capacity (Functional Reserve Capacity (FRC)) can perform very long intervals at this intensity, while athletes with smaller FRC cannot.
 The latter would perform shorter repetitions but more of them, the former longer reps and less of them.
 The total volume of time in the rep would be the same.